 Ringworm initially appears on the skin as a red ring with a clear centre, scales and a lumpy or raised edge.
-It’s very itchy and grows gradually in size, sometimes spreading to other areas.
+It’s very itchy and can gradually get bigger.
+It sometimes spreads to other areas.

-If your child’s scalp is affected, you might notice a small bald patch with hair stubble present.
+If your child’s scalp is affected, you might notice a small bald patch with some hair stubble.

 - the sores are painful